yugabyte/yugabyte-db/docs/content/preview/troubleshoot/cluster/replace_master.md

 - A new YB-Master server (`M4`) will replace `M1`.
 - The default master RPC port is `7100`

-If the master to be replaced is already dead (for example, the VM was terminated), you would need to perform the `REMOVE` step first, and then the `ADD` step.
+If the YB-Master to be replaced is already dead (for example, the VM was terminated), you would need to perform the `REMOVE` step first, and then the `ADD` step.

 1. Start the replacement YB-Master server in standby mode by setting the `--master_addresses` flag to an empty string (`""`), as follows: